 Good sleep hygiene is crucial in managing Narcolepsy symptoms in the long term.
 Adequate sleep at night is important, daytime timed-naps can be useful.

 Many medications can be used to treat Narcolepsy, each with their own pros and cons.

 CNS stimulants such as Methylphenidate (Ritalin, Concerta) and dextroamphetamine (dexamphetamine, dexamfetamine) work well but have long term implications.

 Modafinil and Armodafinil (Modavigil, Nuvigil) are generally better-tolerated than amphetamine-based medications, and with less side effects.
 These still however require longterm vigilance.

-Sodium oxybate (Xyrem, metabolite of gamma-aminobutyric acid) has been used in the USA since 2002, and has been used by our clinic since it’s Australian approval in late 2014.
+Sodium oxybate (Xyrem, metabolite of gamma-aminobutyric acid) has been used in the USA since 2002, and has been used by our clinic since Australian access was granted in late 2014.
 We have the largest known group of South Australia patients on treatment, with impressive symptomatic results.
-We provide continuous regular clinical monitoring in conjunction with patients’ General Practitioners, to ensure optimal titration of treatment modalities based on the patient’s current clinical status.
+We provide regular clinical monitoring in conjunction with patients’ General Practitioners, to ensure optimal titration of treatment modalities based on the patient’s clinical status.

 We’re excited to hear on the horizon are newer medications including Pitolisant and Solriamfetol!

 At Adelaide Sleep, we routinely counsel, diagnose, and treat all aspects of Narcolepsy and Idiopathic Hypersomnia.
 We have experience in all medications used for Narcolepsy and Narcolepsy-like conditions.
 If you’d like to know more, contact us now.